TakiRahal/cordova-plugin-splashscreenvideo/README.md

   + Copy two files (ibiVideo.h, ibiVideo.m) from cordova-plugin-splashscreenvideo/src/ios/
     to iOSNativePlatforms/Classes

-    => Copy reference and select checkbox
+    => Copy reference and select checkbox "Copy Items if needed" and "Crerate folder reference" and "Add to targets"

   + Copy of content from cordova-plugin-splashscreenvideo/src/ios/AppDelegate.m and Past in iOSNativePlatforms/Classes/AppDelegate.m

   + Copy source of video animation "start_animation.mp4" to iOSNativePlatforms/Resources
-    and check checkbox
+    and check checkbox  "Copy items if needed" and "Create folder references" and "Add to targets"

   + Run Your Project